Rho Tau Pre-Physical Therapy Club

 One Health Club

-One Health is the collaborative effort of multiple disciplines working — locally, nationally, and globally — to attain optimal health for people, animals, and the environment.”
-(One Health: A New Imperative, from the AVMA, 2008).
-The UGA One Health Club was designed to facilitate open discussion and collaboration between various disciplines studied at the University of Georgia in order to implement positive change in the local Athens, GA community and abroad.
-These fields include ecology, veterinary medicine, public health, human medicine, microbiology, pharmacy, law, sociology and economics to name a few, and we welcome graduate, professional, and undergraduate students of any fields to join in the discussion!
+One Health is the collaborative effort of multiple disciplines working — locally, nationally, and globally — to attain optimal health for people, animals, and the environment.
+One Health Club was designed to facilitate open discussion and collaboration between various disciplines studied at UGA to implement positive change in the local community and abroad.

 The purpose of Pre-Dental Society is to provide a forum for students interested in the field of dentistry.
 Through guest speakers, community service, and camaraderie we will help each other ace the DAT and become the strongest applicants possible.